 TGay Editor: Modify P158L31-36 as follows

 An EDMG STA responding to a transmit beam refinement training request in which the EDMG-SHORT-BRP subfield was equal to 1 shall respond with a BRP frame that has the EDMG-SHORT-BRP subfield set to 1 and the EDMG-SHORT-FBCK subfield set to 1.
-The number of valid AWV feedback IDs in the Short BRP Feedback field shall be 16 unless ((N-TRN×TRN-M)/TRN-N) < 16, where N-TRN, TRN-M and TRN-N are the values of the EDMG_TRN_LEN, EDMG_TRN_M and EDMG_TRN_N parameters, respectively, in the RXVECTOR of the transmit beam refinement training request
+The number of valid AWV feedback IDs (NAID) in the Short BRP Feedback field shall comply with the following equaltion:

+NAID=16N‐TRN×TRN‐MTRN‐N≥16N‐TRN×TRN‐MTRN‐NN‐TRN×TRN‐MTRN‐N<16 where N-TRN, TRN-M and TRN-N are the values of the EDMG_TRN_LEN, EDMG_TRN_M and EDMG_TRN_N parameters, respectively, in the RXVECTOR of the transmit beam refinement training request.